GlaiChen/os-hw3/README.md

 <ins>(1) USER namespace </ins><br/>
 First, in line 3, we're creating a new usrns, with the command `unshare /bin/bash/`, which moves the bash program to a new namespace (unshares the current ones). <br/>
 In our case, we use the flag `-U`, which means "User", and ment to `unshare` the user namespace.
 In the same command, we run `--kill-child`, which means that when the `unshare` will terminate, it will have signame be sent to the forked child process. <br/>
 In line 4, we run `echo "my-user-ns" > /proc/$$/comm`, which replaces the comm value, which is the command name associated with the process of the file from "bash" to "my-user-ns".
-The purpose of changing the `bash`'s COMM to "mu-user-ns" is for the next step at the "parent shell", where we will `grep` the process and show that it is still appears authentically in the "parent shell".<br/>
+The purpose of changing the `bash`'s COMM to "mu-user-ns" is for the next step at the "parent shell" (line 9), where we will `grep` the process and show that it is still appears authentically in the "parent shell", and without the COMM changing it will be hard to find.<br/>
 Then, we run `id` which represent our, UID, GID and Groups:<br/>
 ```
 uid=65534(nobody) gid=65534(nogroup) groups=65534(nogroup)